os-chip-design/chip-design-intro/lab01.md

 ## Using a Server

-Alternative to installing the tools locally you can runn them on `chipdesign1.compute.dtu.dk`.
+Alternative to installing the tools locally you can run them on `chipdesign1.compute.dtu.dk`.
 You shall have access via `ssh` to this server.`nix` and OpenLane2 are installed.
 Change to `/home/share/openlane2` and start the nix shell.